dgroomes/jshell-playground/api/README.md

 This sub-project explores the JShell *API* (as compared to the JShell *tool*: `jshell`).

-I'm doing this in the hopes that I can integrate it into Intellij via an Intellji plugin or hack on the JShell integration that already exists in the Intellij Platform.
+I'm doing this in the hopes that I can integrate it into Intellij via an Intellij plugin or hack on the JShell integration that already exists in the Intellij Platform.

 ## Design

 This project is implemented in two sub-projects:

+* `subject/`.
+This sub-project contains our "subject" code, meaning the code we want to experiment with via a JShell session.
+In a normal project, this would be our application and library code but in this project it is just a means to an end.
 * `runner/`.
-This sub-project contains the `public static void main` method to instantiate a JShell session and handle the main event loop: 1) read input 2) execute
+This sub-project contains the `public static void main` method to instantiate a JShell session and handle a custom event loop which continuously reads input and executes it in JShell.
+This sub-project is the is the interesting part of the project.
+In it, we explore the JShell APIs in the `jdk.jshell` package.
-* `subject/`.
-This sub-project contains our "subject" code, meaning the code we want to experiment with.
-In a normal project, this would be our application and library code.
-NOT YET IMPLEMENTED

-This gets a little confusing because there are so many Java processes (and likewise so many Java class paths) flying around in the mix:

-1. The Java process that runs Gradle
-1. The Java process that runs `runner/`
-1. The Java process that is created for the JShell process by `runner/`

 ## Instructions